sifis-home/publish_video_data_face_recognition/README.md

 # WP4: publish_video_data_face_recognition
-This repository is intended to publish video data to DHT to invoke the [Privacy-Aware Face Recognition Analytic](https://github.com/sifis-home/flask_private_deepface)
+This repository is intended to publish image and video data to DHT to invoke the [Privacy-Aware Face Recognition Analytic](https://github.com/sifis-home/flask_private_deepface)

 Build the image using the following command: